reiver/article-20250227/README.md

 and
 "The Nanny".

+Related to the AI-generated protest video
+—
-On January 20th, 2025, President Trump officially created the DOGE by [executive order 14158](https://www.federalregister.gov/documents/2025/01/29/2025-02005/establishing-and-implementing-the-presidents-department-of-government-efficiency).
+on January 20th, 2025, President Trump officially created the DOGE by [executive order 14158](https://www.federalregister.gov/documents/2025/01/29/2025-02005/establishing-and-implementing-the-presidents-department-of-government-efficiency).

 ## Elon Reeve Musk

-No president of the United States of America goes at it alone President Trump, like presidents before him, has a team behind him — which includes his cabinet and his advisors.
+No president of the United States of America goes at it alone.
+President Trump, like presidents before him, has a team behind him — which includes his cabinet and his advisors.

-One of President Trump's senior advsiors, allies, and public supporters — Elon Musk — has been a public advocate for the Department of Government Efficiency (DOGE).
+One of President Trump's senior advsiors, allies, and public supporters is Elon Musk.
+Mr Musk has been a public advocate for the Department of Government Efficiency (DOGE).

 Elon Reeve Musk is a businessman, ....

-Elon Musk, a businessman known for ....
+Related to the AI-generated protest video
+—
+Elon Musk is publicly understood to be the _de facto_ head of the DOGE.

+So, perhaps the protestors' political strategy is to, metaphorically _cut off the head of the snake_.
+I.e., if Mr. Musk if ???? then DOGE ????

 ## Department of Government Efficiency (DOGE)